singtel logo

 These technologies essentially form a self-sufficient farming ecosystem.
 Technologies such as Software-defined Wide Area Networks (SD-WAN) can also be in play to support and power this ecosystem.
 The deployment of IoT sensors at different farms can be simplified using SD-WAN, ensuring optimal network performance, enabling smooth data flow and providing a consistent user experience.
 This is crucial as vertical farms scale up when having a stable and secure network becomes key for operations.

-Singtel offers agri-tech businesses both SD-WAN and IoT solutions.
+Singtel's SD-WAN and IoT solutions can support agri-tech businesses in building resilient, tech-enabled operations.
 The SD-WAN offers a flexible and agile network with seamless cloud connectivity, intelligent traffic steering and easy deployment, while the IoT connectivity solutions a broad portfolio of products to fit business needs, including different SIM options, a unified platform and much more.

 Harnessing vertical farming as a solution for the future